 Food – Stockpiling

-In the wild, food becomes scarce in the winter months.
+In the wild, food becomes scarcer in the winter months.
 As robust survival machines, rats know this and make preparations.

 Although they don’t hibernate and aren’t able to fatten themselves up for the winter, rats can nonetheless prepare for food shortages in other ways.
 Beginning in autumn, much like squirrels, rats will start hunting for food with added purpose.
 Rather than eating everything they find immediately and opportunistically, they will begin making a stockpile for later consumption.